mrdaemon/avorion-container/README.md

 - No multi stage build, so the resultant image has a ton of unecessary cruft
 - Does not actually setups the 'backups' directory in the data volume

-Ways in which it's alright:
+Ways in which it's alright
 ----------------------------

 - Single volume at /data for all data